lorenzobalzani/auto-editing/README.md

 TODO

 ### Prerequisites
-Before launch any Python file in the repo, be sure to install required depencencies, by typing in your terminal:
+Before launching any Python file in the repo, be sure to install the required dependencies, by typing in your terminal:
   ```sh
   pip install -r requirements.txt
   ```